-- cause the configuration registers to return to their default values, - halt self-refresh operation while RESET# is low,
+- cause the configuration registers to return to their default values, - halt self-refresh operation while RESET# is low, - and force the device to exit the Deep Power Down state.

 After RESET# returns High, the self-refresh operation will resume.
 Because self-refresh operation is stopped during RESET# Low, and the self-refresh row counter is reset to its default value, some rows may not be refreshed within the required array refresh interval per Table 5.8, Array Refresh Interval per Temperature.
 This may result in the loss of DRAM array data during or immediately following a hardware reset.
 The host system should assume DRAM array data is lost after a hardware reset and reload any required data.